zvict/papr/README.md

 ## Exposure Control

-We provide the scripts for the exposure control described in Section 4.4 and Appendix A.8.
+We provide the scripts for the exposure control described in Section 4.4 and Appendix A.8 in the paper.
 A pre-trained model is required to finetune with exposure control, by running `train.py` with default configurations.
 To finetune a pre-trained model with exposure control, run:
 ```